-In planning and performing our audit of CAVC's financial statements as of and for the year ended September 30, 2021, in accordance with U.S. generally accepted government auditing standards, we considered the CAVC's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the CAVC's internal control over financial reporting.
-Accordingly, we do not express an opinion on the CAVC's internal control over financial reporting.
+In planning and performing our audit of CAVC's financial statements as of and for the fiscal year ended September 30, 2022, in accordance with U.S. generally accepted government auditing standards, we considered CAVC's internal control relevant to the financial statement audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of CAVC's internal control over financial reporting.
+Accordingly, we do not express an opinion on CAVC's internal control over financial reporting.
 We are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses.
 We did not consider all internal controls relevant to operating objectives, such as those controls relevant to preparing performance information and ensuring efficient operations.